 - Wood stained trim tends to make neutral wall paints appear lighter than they’d look against clean white trim.

 - While choosing a paint color the exact same shade of your wood will give you a very consistent look, it can be a little too bland when you’re working with neutrals.
-I recommend selecting a paint color that is a bit lighter or darker in value than the color of your wood stain to give your room a little more dimension.
+I recommend selecting a paint color that’s a bit lighter or darker in value than the color of your wood stain.
+This helps give your room a little more dimension.

 - Lighting is everything when evaluating color.
 Observe your paint samples in the room at different times of the day.
 Also think about when you use the room the most.
 Light changes throughout the day so make sure you like what you’re seeing.
 The type of light bulbs in your room will also have a huge effect your perception of paint color.
 Make sure you’re using the right ones.